SpencerHenry/Disc-sim/disc-sim/index.markdown

 # Welcome to the Disc-Sim Project!

 Disc-Sim is dedicated to advancing our understanding and technology in disc simulation for a variety of applications.
-Our project combines innovative algorithms with user-friendly interfaces to provide powerful simulation tools.
+The project combines innovative algorithms with user-friendly interfaces to provide powerful simulation tools.

 ## Recent Progress

-- **Enhanced Simulation Accuracy**: Our latest updates have greatly increased the accuracy of our simulations, making our tool more reliable for academic and commercial use.
+- **Enhanced Simulation Accuracy**: The latest updates have greatly increased the accuracy of our simulations, making our tool more reliable for academic and commercial use.
-- **User Interface Overhaul**: We recently launched a new user interface, designed to make the simulation process more intuitive and accessible for all users.
+- **User Interface Overhaul**: Recently launched a new user interface, designed to make the simulation process more intuitive and accessible for all users.

 ## Video Demonstration